-What is the Science Behind Out-of-Body Experiences (OBEs)?
+What Is the Science Behind Out-of-Body Experiences (OBEs)?

 Out-of-body experiences, or OBEs, sound like science fiction.
 But they are real, at least to those who experience them.
 OBEs involve the feeling of leaving your body and watching yourself from the outside.
 Around 5 to 20% of adults say they have had at least one.
 Some happen during trauma.
 Others show up in meditation, drug trips, or near-death situations.

 Scientists don’t treat OBEs as magic.
 They treat them as brain glitches.
-The brain usually keeps your sense of self anchored inside your body.
+The brain usually keeps your sense of self-anchored inside your body.
 But during an OBE, something breaks that link.
 Your mind starts floating while your body stays put.
-The result feels real, like you are actually outside of yourself.
+The result feels real like you are actually outside of yourself.
 But is that just an illusion?

 OBEs and the Brain’s Control Center